1. What is Embroidery?

 Courts Singapore or Spotlight Singapore offer a various range of small embroidery machine to let customer able to create their small piece of sewing works.
 The machine cost you In the range between $800 to $2,000 However, this machine only allows you to do piece by piece.

-When come to mass produce, you will need to look for Luminous Printing for the Embroidery service Singapore.
+When coming to mass produce, you will need to look for Luminous Printing for the Embroidery service Singapore.
 You may also consider to do Silkscreen Printing